spottmedia/rust-wasm-starter/README.md

     npm install
     nohup npm run serve > /tmp/hello-wasm-output.log &
     # should open 0.0.0.0:8080 on lxc with the app running
+    # issue lxc list to figure out what IP your container was assigned

     # optionally to expose the app via ngrok publicly
     # in case you are using it nested within other vms